documentcloud/documentcloud/app/views/help/eng/notes.markdown

 It's easy to print out all the notes on a particular document or collection of documents.
 If you're in the workspace, select the documents, open the "Publish" menu, and click "Print Notes."
 While viewing a document, you'll find the link to "Print Notes" in the sidebar.

+## <span id="deleting">Deleting Notes</span>

+To remove a note from your document, open the note by clicking on it.
+Next, click the pencil icon at the top to enter edit mode.
+Then click the Delete button to remove the note. <strong>Important:</strong> Deleting a note cannot be undone, so proceed with caution.

 # <span id="sections">Adding Sections for Navigation</span>

 To help differentiate portions of a long document, you can add navigation links to the sidebar by defining sections.
 Inside of the document viewer, click on "Edit Sections" to open the Section Editor dialog.
 Add a title, starting page, and ending page for each section.
 Use the plus and minus icons to add and remove rows.
 When you're done, don't forget to save.

+# <span id="questions">Questions?</span>

 Still have questions about annotating documents?
 Don't hesitate to [contact us][].